Plans

 Girona.
 May 24

-This new edition of the Spring Fair kicks off with a day featuring around twenty stalls from various organizations and projects.
-There will be a community kitchen food tasting, painting and origami workshops, storytelling, and performances by Chaman Rumbero and Sunset Jazz Club Band.
+In this new edition of the Spring Fair, a day begins that will feature about twenty stalls from entities and projects.
+There will be a gastronomic tasting of Community Kitchen, painting and origami workshops, storytelling, and performances by Chaman Rumbero and Sunset Jazz Club Band.

 8.